LeeGorden/Mental-Disorder-Diagnosis_Multi-Branches/README.md

 <details open>
 <summary>Responsibility of the research</summary>

-**Tutun Salih:** Project owner.
+**Salih Tutun:** Project owner.
 Providing and gathering original data; leading and indicating the design of the research.

-**Gorden Li(Kehao Li)**: Head research assistant, responsible of implementing alogirithms and writing codes to achieve the design of Professor Tutun Salih.
+**Gorden Li(Kehao Li)**: Head research assistant, responsible of implementing alogirithms and writing codes to achieve the design of Professor Salih Tutun.

 **Yuxiang Wu**: Research assistant, assist head research assistant.